tueimage/essential-skills/numpy-scipy-matplotlib.md

 ```

 This statement imports the library.
 If you use a function, class, or constant from the library, you
-need to prefixe it with `np.`, for example if you want to use the NumPy's square root function `sqrt`
+need to prefix it with `np.`, for example if you want to use the NumPy's square root function `sqrt`
-you type
+you type:

 ```python
 print(np.sqrt(9))  # prints 3.0